-Deniz Tekiner PhD is the author of The Degenerate Society: Postmodernism And How You Can oppose It.
+Deniz Tekiner, Ph.D., is author of The Degenerate Society: Postmodernism and How You Can Oppose It and Modern Art and the Romantic Vision.

 As I see it, the current burning issues of global warming and climate change are used by the state-corporate mass media propaganda apparatus as a divide and conquer tactic to keep the political “left” and “right” fighting.
 These issues have at the same time been used, starting as early as the late 1960s perhaps, as distractive red herrings to redefine environmental pollution issues in overly complicated terms that often cannot be understood by average people so that these concepts can be used more as wedge issues to divide people than as issues to motivate people to take constructive actions to address them.